Nissan Leaf Battery Replacement Cost

 The Leaf has won many awards and was regarded as one of the most groundbreaking models that came out in the second decade of this century and brought the new wave of electrification that many companies after then tried to follow.
 Most notably Tesla.

-But although Tesla has entered the game back in 2012, it hasn’t released a competitor for the Leaf until 2017 when it released the Model 3.
+But although Tesla entered the game back in 2012, it hasn’t released a competitor for the Leaf until 2017 when it released the Model 3.
 Until then the Leaf was the most popular option out there when it came to affordable electric cars.

 The Leaf is a compact car and not a tire shredder by any means.
-Unlike Tesla, Nissan didn’t focus much on the performance but it emphasized the focus more on the practicality and getting things done.
+Unlike Tesla, Nissan didn’t focus much on the performance but it emphasized the focus more on practicality and getting things done.
 That’s why the first generation of the Leaf was equipped with only an 80-kW motor that produced 210 lb. ft of torque.

 More about the batteries that the Leaf used, we are going to cover later where we will discuss them in detail.
 Because since you are looking for a Nissan Leaf battery replacement cost, you probably want to know which of them were included in the model.
 But more on that a bit later.

 But before we go deeper, let’s first see how electric cars work and learn more about the ins and outs when it comes to these models.
+Compared to internal combustion cars, electric cars are quite simple and some of them implement many interesting designs.

-How Do Electric Cars Work?
+How Do Electric Cars Work

 For example, electric cars handle better on the road because the battery is usually in the center of the vehicle below the driver and the passengers.
 This greatly increases the center of gravity and makes the car more stable on the road.
 The body roll which is present in internal combustion cars is minimal and the cars run like they’re on rails.